MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityThreatIntelligenceHost.md

 Read the properties and relationships of a host object.
 The host resource is the abstract base type that returns an implementation.
 A host can be of one of the following types:

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgSecurityThreatIntelligenceHost](/powershell/module/Microsoft.Graph.Security/Get-MgSecurityThreatIntelligenceHost?view=graph-powershell-v1.0)

 ## SYNTAX